onepf/OPFPush/opfpush-nokia/README.md

 }
 ```

-Tou use `NokiaNotificationsProvider` simple add it to `Options` when building new instance, like this:
+To use `NokiaNotificationsProvider` simple add it to `Options` when building new instance, like this:

 ```java
 Options.Builder builder = new Options.Builder();